Jordan-Bailey/DSI_Capstone_Project/README.md

-This is the README for my capstone project.
+This page is the README for my capstone project.
+This README will provide references to the locations For a detailed ealkthrough of my project, please see the Technical Report [Technical Report](technical_report.md)

 Data:
  - NBA Box Scores: [Basketball Reference](https://www.basketball-reference.com/)